 Don’t expect cool weather in September when the days are still long and the sunshine shines bright.
 But do look forward to balmy evenings and a much quieter city especially after the schools go back mid-month.
 It’s one of the best times of the year to visit the city because of this and lots of other great reasons.
 In the next in our month-by-month round-up, we recommend the top things to do in Malaga in September including a seriously long catwalk, fun experiences and interesting activities.
 Read on and then book your stay in Malaga!

 Europe’s longest catwalk

 Malaga Fashion Week counts as one of the biggest autumn events in Malaga.
-It runs for 2 days (dates for 2019 are 13 and 14 September) and showcases the city’s haute couture talent.
+It runs for 2 days (dates for 2020 haven’t been confirmed yet) and showcases the city’s haute couture talent.
 Its signature is the (very) long blue carpet that stretches the entire length of Calle Larios, earning it the accolade of the longest catwalk in Europe.
 But this year, the event takes place at the Gran Hotel Miramar instead.
 Read all about Malaga Fashion Week.